✨Who Am I Now? Rebuilding Identity After Retirement

 Who Am I Now?

-For years (or decades), your title, responsibilities, and work identity shaped how others saw you, and how you saw yourself.
+For years, even decades, your work, title, responsibilities, and schedule shaped how others saw you, and how you saw yourself.

 Whether you loved your work or couldn’t wait to leave it behind, it likely became a container for your identity.

-Work gives structure, purpose, recognition, and relationships, and when it ends, so do those built-in touchpoints.
+When work ends, so do those built-in touchpoints: structure, recognition, belonging, routine.
 You may no longer hear your name in the same way.
 You may not be needed in the same way.

 • You feel unmotivated or aimless